This document provides a set of design

 of the 3 V I/O has the same set of features as the single-ended output of the DDR I/O IP,

 except the programmable pre-emphasis feature.

 Stratix 10 FPGA IP core for each memory interface, and follow

 connection guidelines/restrictions in the appropriate documentation.

-Stratix® 10 devices provide an efficient architecture to
+Stratix® 10 devices provide an efficient

 The self-calibrating External Memory Interfaces IP